nkottary/vm/README.md

 	      the stack.
 FLIP        - Flip the top two elements on the
 	      stack.
+GET         - Push the element at data segment
+              address given by the top of stack.
+PUT         - Put the second in top of stack to
+              the location given by top of stack.
 NOP         - No operation.
 ```
 ## Instructions with arguments